How can we help?

 HBsAg is the first marker appearing in the blood at 6 to 16 weeks following exposure to HBV.
 In most cases after an acute infection, this virus clears up on its own in 1 to 2 months after the onset of symptoms.
 But in some people, the virus does not go away and results in chronic infection which over the years may lead to liver damage (scarring or cirrhosis) or liver cancer.
 Persistence of HBsAg for more than 6 months indicates the development of either a chronic carrier state or chronic HBV infection.

-Interpreting HBsAg Screening (Rapid) results
+FAQs related to HBsAg Screening (Rapid)

 The symptoms of acute Hepatitis B may not be apparent for months after exposure to HBV.
 However, the most common symptoms are fatigue (weakness), muscle and joint pain, loss of appetite, dark urine, fever, abdominal discomfort, and yellowing of the whites of the eyes and skin (jaundice).